jorgeedugona/CVOTerraFormAWS/README.md

-# Using Terraform to deploy Cloud Manager Connector in AWS.
+# Using Terraform to deploy Cloud Manager Connector and Cloud Volumes ONTAP in AWS.

 ### Cloud Volumes ONTAP in AWS with Terraform <br />